BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 <a name="anchor001"></a>
 # Quarto - from paper prototype to high fidelity laser cut
 {% img shadowImg /images/projects/quarto3.jpg %}
 About ten years ago, my mom introduced me to a board game called [Quarto](http://en.wikipedia.org/wiki/Quarto_%28board_game%29).
 At the time it was the most awarded game ever (that's what's written on the package at least ;) ).
-After moving to Vienna and later to Christchurch I stopped playing this fabioulous strategy game.
+After moving to Vienna and later to Christchurch I stopped playing this fabulous strategy game.
 A couple of months ago I remembered again and tried to find it in local stores, but I couldn't.
 And since I was so excited to show it to my partner, I decided to just build it on my own.

 Most game mechanics are not related to the actual graphics/fidelity/aesthetics of the game.
 So I decided I'll go for a simple paper prototype.
 As you can see in the image above, this prototype has everything needed for the game (**The game has 16 pieces.
 Each piece has 4 characteristics that makes it unique.**).
 After playing it for a while I realized some parts would not work out perfectly.
 Especially the size of the pieces, as from cetain angles it's hard to see the differentiate the sizes of all the pieces.